Last Updated on November 24, 2021 by Ope Quadri

 Although she has one of the largest crude oil and natural gas deposits in the country (which makes her a very important State in Nigeria), many of her inhabitants are still very poor.

-The Central government have ignored them for decades, while their state governments are not helping matters.
+The Central government has ignored them for decades, while their state governments are not helping matters.
 Successive state governments have not been able to appropriately deal with the issue of poverty in the state, even though millions of money are usually budgeted to address the issue.

 A lot of Bayelsans are into dishing.
 They fish both to sustain themselves and to sell.
 There are not many industries and companies in the State, hence, the State government is the major employer in Bayelsa.